digiscot/digiscot-website/pages/onedigital/helping-org.md

 </div>

-If you are interested in training get in touch to find out more about your local Third Sector Interface, and whether there are any upcoming courses – [onedigital@scvo.org.uk](mailto:onedigital@scvo.org.uk)
+If you are interested in training [get in touch](mailto:onedigital@scvo.org.uk) to find out more about your local Third Sector Interface, and whether there are any upcoming courses.